hind19/TasksManagerCustom/README.md

    If you want to make laugh thw whole world - share your plans via Internet
 2. So, if you want to keep your tasks in secret, you need completely portable application.
 The only thing you need from web is to read (but not send)  emails.

-Goal: create portable single-user task manager.
+Goals: create portable single-user task manager.
 Learn appropriate technologies and frameworks.
 Play with loose coupled persistance layer.
 Play with styling, localization, custom controls

 Stack: WPF, Prism, SQLite

 Arcitecture pattern: some fantasy about clean architecture.
-I want to create almost independent persistavnce layer.
+I want to create almost independent persistance layer.
 View layer - MVVM (Prism as a base)

 Notes: